kokkos/kokkos/DEVELOPER.md

 Kokkos is now used by numerous projects that don't (and won't) depend on TriBITS for their build systems.
 Kokkos has to work outside of TriBITS and provide a standard CMake 3+ build system.
 At the same time, Kokkos is used by numerous projects that depend on TriBITS and don't (and won't) switch to a standard CMake 3+ build system.
-Now that we have CMake version 3 and Spack, TriBITS is debatably dated.

 Nevertheless, Kokkos must satisfy all customers for now.
 Kokkos is implemented as something TriBITS-like.